influxdata/telegraf/plugins/outputs/elasticsearch/README.md

   manage_template = true
   ## The template name used for telegraf indexes
   template_name = "telegraf"
-  ## Set to true if you want to overwrite an existing template
+  ## Set to true if you want telegraf to overwrite an existing template
   overwrite_template = false
 ```